brodieG/r2c/README.md

   trace of it in the most recent 1.1 candidate development versions (as of 2022-07-03).

+## Acknowledgments

+* Usual acknowledgments
+* data.table for radix
+* collapse for idea to separate group computation (not the first source, but the reason why I did this).

 ## Notes on Benchmarking

 Benchmarks are under: